djfordz/djfordz.github.io/_posts/2014-06-21-adding-menu-items-linux-desktop.markdown

 ~~~~

 for good measure, here is a line-by-line breakdown,copied from [GnomeDevelopers](https://developer.gnome.org/integration-guide/stable/desktop-files.html.en)

 ~~~~

 [Desktop Entry]
-The first line of every desktop file and the section header to identify the block of key value pairs associated with the desktop.
-Necessary for the desktop to recognize the file correctly.
 Type=Application
-Tells the desktop that this desktop file pertains to an application.
-Other valid values for this key are Link and Directory.
 Encoding=UTF-8
-Describes the encoding of the entries in this desktop file.
 Name=Sample Application Name
-Names of your application for the main menu and any launchers.
 Comment=A sample application
-Describes the application.
-Used as a tooltip.
 Exec=application
-The command that starts this application from a shell.
-It can have arguments.
 Icon=application.png
-The icon name associated with this application.
 Terminal=false
-Describes whether application should run in a terminal.
 Categories=Education;Accessories;Office;Internet;
-The submenu where the application will reside under in the menu.

 ~~~~

 So now you know...and I have something I can refer back to if I ever forget again....